thomas-yancey/thomas-yancey.github.io/_posts/2016-07-05-action-cable-chat.md

   end
 {% endhighlight %}

 Now what you <em>should</em> do for the index is break those two list iterations out into helpers but for the purpose of brevity we are just going to keep moving.
 The idea here is when a member user is on this page they can click the checkbox to add a user to the page.
+When they click the checkbox we want to send an ajax request to the Membership create action.
+We want a successful creation to send us back the info on that user so we can remove him from the add member list to the current member list.

-Time to create our create action for members.
+Time to make the create action for members.
 We are only going to get XHR requests for this app and not worry about older compatibility or error handling.

 {% highlight ruby %}
 #app/controllers/memberships_controller.rb
+  before_action :verify_logged_in

   def create
     @room = Room.find(params[:room_id])
     redirect_with_flash unless member_of_group